dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 consumer traces with producer traces using the existing context propagation mechanisms, all components must propagate context down the chain.

-This imposes a difficulty because it cannot be assumed, and in many cases, it is not even desired, that all components and layers to be instrumented and propagate context according to OpenTelemetry requirements.
+This imposes a requirement that all components are instrumented and propagate context according to OpenTelemetry requirements.
+In reality, this cannot be assumed, and in many cases is not even desired or possible.

 To be able to correlate consumer traces with producer traces without requiring intermediary instrumentation, the context needs to be propagated on a